 Building on the Shoulders of Giants

 With many of the children having been rescued from the Nazi inferno in mainland Europe, the vast majority never saw their parents again.
 Grunfeld's dedication to klal Yisroel at its darkest hour exemplifies the power of frum women to sustain and uplift their communities through Torah.
-At the Judith Grunfeld Center, it is our mission to provide women and girls with the opportunity to empower themselves and others in the same way.
+At the Judith Grunfeld Center, it is our mission to provide women with the opportunity to empower themselves and others in the same way.
 In building our community, we aim to instill a strong sense of belonging and responsibility for one another, a deep appreciation for our past and a shared commitment to Klal Yisroel's future.